Edurne: Career

 Both are songs from Grease, because of Edurne's role as "Sandy" in the stage production Grease, El Musical de tu Vida from 2007 to 2013.

 Edurne's fourth studio album Nueva Piel was released in 2010.
 It produced the two singles "Soy Como Soy" and "Oigo Mi Corazón"; both achieved moderate success on the Spanish charts.
 Edurne joined the cast of ¡Más Que Baile!, the Spanish version of Strictly Come Dancing, where she took second place in the final.

 Edurne released her fifth studio album Climax on 24 September 2013, with the lead single "Pretty Boy", which went straight to number thirty-three on Del 40 al 1 chart, a hit list on the most important Spanish music radio Los 40 Principales.
 "Pankiller" was selected to be the second single and the music video became popular very fast in social networks because of the comparisons with US popstars Rihanna, Lady Gaga, and Madonna.
 In 2013, Edurne joined the cast of the third season of Tu Cara Me Suena, a Spanish show where celebrities impersonate singers for charity, where she also was proclaimed the winner with 60% of popular votes with her Christina Aguilera impersonation and her song "Hurt" in the show's finale.
 From June to December 2014, Edurne presented the comedy show Todo va bien, along with Xavi Rodríguez, on Cuatro.

 On 14 January 2015, TVE announced the internal selection of Edurne to represent Spain in the Eurovision Song Contest 2015 with the song "Amanecer".
 In the final of the contest, which took place in Vienna on 23 May 2015, the song finished 21st overall out of 27, scoring 15 points.
 "Amanecer" is included in Edurne's sixth studio album Adrenalina, which was released on 16 June 2015.
 Adrenalina debuted at number six on the Spanish Albums Chart is 5 August 2015, it was announced Edurne would be joining Got Talent España (Spanish version of Got Talent) as one of the four judges.

 In September 2016, Edurne recorded and released a video of the song "Taste the Feeling", a Coca-Cola campaign for the Spanish-speaking world.

 On 31 October 2018, it was announced Edurne would be joining the cast of the daytime soap opera Servir y Proteger.

 On 24 April 2019, Edurne released her first single in four years, titled "Demasiado Tarde", which features Carlos Baute and precedes her seventh studio album.

 In September 2019, it was announced Edurne would be joining the talent show Idol Kids (part of the Idols franchise) as one of the three judges.

-In 2025, Edurne became a coach on the tenth season of La Voz Kids alongside David Bisbal, Lola Índigo, and Manuel Turizo.
+In 2025, Edurne became a coach on the tenth season of La Voz Kids.
+She returned for the eleventh season in 2026.